EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinMultiPlatformSetup.md

 ```

 ## Detail Configurations
-You might find that official documents don't give you example to config to produce a runable js program.
+You might find that official documents don't give you an example to config to produce a runnable js program.
 Yes, it's reasonable.
-You can choose to compile js to commonjs used in node, or plainjs used in browser.
+You can choose to compile js to commonjs used in node, or plainjs used in the browser.
 run `kotlinc-js -h` to get detail.

 So when we are using node.js, we should config like below: